Commercial Solar Energy Incentives

 Net Metering allows utility customers to save money by earning credits for each kilowatt produced above their kilowatt usage for the month.
 Credits are used during lower production periods and are good for 12 months.
 Customers pay a minimum monthly charge and have access to utility power when needed but will not be reimbursed for unused credits if they expire.

 Thanks to strong federal incentives for clean energy, there’s never been a better time to invest in a commercial solar powered system in Maine.
-There is a 30% federal tax credit given for the entire cost of your solar electric system and an accelerated 5-year depreciation available!
+There is a 26% federal tax credit given for the entire cost of your solar electric system.
+There is also an accelerated 5-year depreciation and bonus depreciation available!